 Jungle Farm Visit from Posada Amazonas

-The people who work at Posada Amazonas are from the nearby community of “Infierno”.
-This Tambopata community is made up of Ese-Eja families and folks who migrated to the region from the Peruvian highlands several decades ago.
-They are the owners of Posada Amazonas and many people from the community also work at the lodge as cooks, guides, and hotel staff.
-Nevertheless, Infierno is still primarily a farming community and just about everyone who works at the lodge has also worked on a tropical rainforest farm.
+The people who work at the lodges, including many of your guides, are from nearby communities with names such as Condenado, Infierno, Baltimore and Mississippi.
+They are made up of Ese-Eja families and folks who migrated to the region from the Peruvian highlands several decades ago.
+Despite working in tourism, people belong to primarily farming communities and just about everyone who works at the lodge has also worked on a tropical rainforest farm.

 Most of the workers whom you meet at the lodge know all about cultivating tropical plants like papaya, yucca, bananas, and a host of other, less familiar plant species that their ancestors used for centuries.
 Proud of their heritage and way of life, people from the community are happy to show guests the type of farm that most of them grew up with.To provide guests of their Amazon jungle lodge with a glimpse into local life, an activity that visits a local farm is offered.